-At Injury Medicine in Anderson, SC, we specialize in providing highly effective minimally invasive and non-invasive treatments that promote knee joint healing and recovery without the need for complicated surgery.
-Our minimally invasive knee pain treatments offer excellent results without any harmful side effects.
+At Injury Medicine in Easley, SC, we offer highly successful minimally invasive and non-invasive knee injury treatments that aid in the recovery and healing of knee joints without the need for complex surgery.
+Our minimally invasive treatments help alleviate your knee pain without adverse effects.

-With our highly professional knee pain specialists in Anderson, SC, you will be back on your feet and moving with your normal mobility in no time.
-Call Injury Medicine in Anderson, SC at 864-866-PAIN to make an appointment to treat your knee pain today.
+With our injury center in Easley, SC, you’ll be back on your feet with normal mobility in no time.
+Schedule an appointment with Injury Medicine in Easley, SC today by calling 864-866-PAIN to treat your knee pain.

 What Are the Common Types of Knee Injuries?